-Knowledge of basic mathematical principles sufficient to complete exact measurements using standard formulas, including computing quantities.
+Knowledge of basic mathematical principles sufficient to complete precise measurements using standard formulas, including computing quantities.

-Skill in conducting standard inspections and assessments.
+Skill in conducting inspections and assessments and making on-site determinations and recommendations for improvements.

-Knowledge of and skill in using automated engineering systems, applications, and instrumentation in order to perform technical engineering support assignments such as drafting drawings, performing calculations using standard formulas, and assessing the validity of generated results.
+Knowledge of and skill in using automated engineering systems, applications, and instrumentation in order to perform technical engineering support assignments such as drafting drawings, performing calculations using standard formulas, and assessing, interpreting, and analyzing the validity of generated results.